actboy168/jass2lua/ydwe-engine-english.md

-# Ydwe lua engine use
+# YDWE lua engine instructions

 ##1.
 Introduction
-ydwe lua engine (hereinafter referred to as lua engine) is an embedded "Warcraft III" (hereinafter referred to as World of Warcraft) in a plug-in, which lets Warcraft World of Warcraft can execute lua and call the exported functions (functions defined in common.j ), as did the use of jass.
-The instructions assume that you have mastered the grammar jass and lua, the problem no longer be explained about grammar.
+ydwe lua engine(hereinafter referred to as lua engine) is a plugin for "Warcraft III"(hereinafter referred to as War3), which can make War3 execute lua and call the exported functions(defined in common.j ), just as use them in jass.
+The instructions assume that you have mastered the grammar of jass and lua, the problem about grammar will no longer be explained.

 ##2.
 Entrance
-Called within jass `call Cheat("run hello.lua")`, which is equivalent to the lua you called `require 'hello.lua'`. lua engine has to load the file within the map to search path, so hello.lua within the map will be implemented.
+Called `call Cheat("run hello.lua")` within jass, which is equivalent to called `require 'hello.lua'` within lua. lua engine has added the files within the map to search path, so 'hello.lua' within the map will be implemented.

 ##3.
 Modify lua lua's standard engine
 In order to fit in the engine using lua lua slight modification of Warcraft.